Clearedspore/SporeAPI/README.md

 # SporeAPI

-SporeAPI is a Kotlin minecraft API that you can use in your project.
-It has features such as menus, messages, logger and much more!
+SporeAPI is a Kotlin Minecraft API that you can use in your projects.
+It includes features such as menus, messages, a logger, and much more!

 ![License](https://img.shields.io/github/license/ClearedSpore/SporeAPI)
 ![Latest release](https://img.shields.io/github/v/release/ClearedSpore/SporeAPI)